xflipperkast/Flappy-Bird/README.md

 These cookies are needed for the game to work as intended!
 These cookies are **NOT** used to track you or sell data to advertisment companies (Even we can't see them).

-==It is adviced to leave the cookies alone and not edit them as that can cause unexpected issues!==
+**It is adviced to leave the cookies alone and not edit them as that can cause unexpected issues!**

 ## Credits!
 Original Project starter: https://github.com/xflipperkast